Tobacco Data Collection

 Schools selected for the survey are randomly selected.
 All students in randomly selected classrooms of the participating schools are eligible to take the survey.
 The self-administered questionnaire is anonymous.
 Louisiana Youth Tobacco Survey data are weighted to adjust for any unequal probabilities of selection, nonresponse, and disproportionate selection of different demographic groups.

 Behavioral Risk Factor Surveillance System

 The Behavioral Risk Factor Surveillance System (BRFSS) is a national survey system that collects data through telephone surveys from more than 400,000 adults across the United States annually.
-Respondents are asked questions regarding their health related risk factors, chronic health conditions and use of preventative services.
+Respondents are asked questions regarding their health related risk factors, chronic health conditions and use of preventive services.
 The results of the survey can be examined at a national, state and even local level.

 Some of the data collected through BRFSS data is focused on tobacco.
 Information collected through the system can be used in many ways to further the goals of the tobacco cessation and prevention program.
-One way is to determine the prevalence of smoking in our state each year, which helps determine whether the strategies implemented in Louisiana effectively reduce tobacco use.
+One way is to determine the prevalence of tobacco use in our state each year, which helps determine whether the strategies implemented in Louisiana effectively reduce tobacco use.